-To be eligible for a Ph.D in Pathology, candidates must have a master's degree in a related field, and a minimum grade of 55%.
-Some of the popular entrance exams for
+To enroll in the PhD Pathology course, the candidates need to meet the eligibility requirements of the college.
+To be eligible for a PhD in Pathology, candidates must have a master's degree in a related field and a minimum grade of 55%.
+Some of the popular entrance exams for Doctor of Philosophy in pathology include CSIR-NET, UGC-NET, and GATE.

-Ph.D Pathology provides candidates with the knowledge in Diagnostic Techniques, disease processes, pathogenesis, diagnosis, prevention, and study of biomedical sciences and advanced research training.
-Some of the job roles available for them are Clinical Pathologist, Consultant and Pathologist.
+PhD Pathology provides candidates with the knowledge in Diagnostic Techniques, Disease Processes, Pathogenesis, Diagnosis, Prevention, and the study of biomedical sciences and advanced research training.
+Some of the job roles available for them are Clinical Pathologist, Consultant, and Pathologist.

 Salaries for fresh PhD graduates are competitive and vary by sector and expertise.
 PhD holders in Pathology can expect an average package in the range of INR 8 - 14 lakhs per annum.

-The basic details of PhD Pathology are as follows:
+The basic details of a PhD in Pathology are as follows:

 Particulars | Course Details |